-\\Do not write on this test, use answer sheet at end of packet! \\
+Do not write on this test, use answer sheet at end of packet!

-1. AIDET is an acronym that enables all employees to communicate clearly with patients, visitors and each other.
-It stands for: Anticipate, Introduce, Duration, Explanation, Thank You True False True False 2.
+1. AIDET is an acronym that enables all employees to communicate clearly with patients, visitors an stands for: Anticipate, Introduce, Duration, Explanation, Thank You True False 2.
 Smoking, although prohibited throughout the Valley Health System's buildings, is allowed in your car.
 True False 3.
 Cell phones may only be used in designated areas.
 True False 4.
-Students/Instructors/Employees may feel free to relax, chat and listen to the piano in the lobby of the hospital.
+Students/Instructors/Employees may feel free to relax, and chat in the lobby of the hospital.
 True False 5.
 Patients and medical emergencies always have priority when using the elevators.
 True False 6.
 To ensure that we treat everyone with respect, we need to: a.
 Be open and sensitive b.
 Celebrate differences c.
 Be aware of our own beliefs and how they impact our behavior d.
-All of the above d.
 All of the above 7.
 Patient confidentially can be breached by: a.
 Leaving a patient's Protected Healthcare Information on an answer machine b.
 Discussing patients and/or patients' information in public places c.
 Leaving a document containing patient information on top of the copier d.
 All of the above 8.
 Your friend asked you to check on a neighbor who has been admitted to the hospital.
-The proper response is: о. a.
+The proper response is: a.
 I must respect every patient's privacy.
 I'm sorry I cannot do that. b.
 I'll try to find out where he is and tell him you said hello. c.
-I'll ask his nurse how he is doing and if he can have visitors. - 9.
-We inform patients of their right to make advance directives for their health care.
-True False 10 In the event of a fire, in what order would you do the following?
-[Number 1 to 4] 10.
-Extinguish the fire or evacuate Activate the nearest fire alarm Rescue people in immediate danger Confine the fire - close all doors and windows 11.
-The "PASS" acronym [Pull, Aim, Squeeze & Sweep] is an easy way to remember how to use a fire extinguish.
+I'll ask his nurse how he is doing and if he can have visitors.
+9. We inform patients of their right to make advance directives for their health care.
+True False In the event of a fire, in what order would you do the following?
+[Number 1 to 4] Extinguish the fire or evacuate Activate the nearest fire alarm Rescue people in immediate danger Confine the fire - close all doors and windows 11.
+The "PASS" acronym [Pull, Aim, Squeeze & Sweep] is an easy way to remember how to use a fire extinguisher.
 True False